All Episodes

 Well, of course there's something drastically wrong.

-Um these are people who do not believe that they can win an honest election.
+These are people who do not believe that they can win an honest election.

-They do not believe they can win an election in only which uh legal Americans are allowed to vote.
+They do not believe they can win an election in only which legal Americans are allowed to vote.

-Uh and so you know, they they did make that argument.
+And so they did make that argument.

 They objected when a ballot was rejected because it was from a person that is not a legal resident.